leyhline/django-epubeditor/README.md

 Since I do not plan on having many users and I also want to minimize dependencies, I chose a monolithic approach: The Python framework [Django](https://www.djangoproject.com/).
 It also handles all the authentication stuff which is not really interesting to implement by oneself.
 At first, I thought I could do everything in JavaScript without the need for a backend, but playing around with different algorithms for speech recognition is much easier without all the browser restrictions.
 And Python is the de facto standard for prototyping machine learning stuff.

 As for the frontend...
 Unfortunately, I use a complicated build pipeline based on [Rollup](https://rollupjs.org/).
 Specifically, I use [Lit](https://lit.dev/) for web components since it is easy to just put an EPUB's HTML inside the Shadow DOM of a Lit/Web Component.
 In practice, it got much more complicated than I initially thought.
 Now I have a bunch of JavaScript dependencies I never wished for.
 Well, at least this allows for polyfills if I ever wish to think about browser compatibility.

+Note: For the moment, I would like to avoid websockets.